piyushdolar/Insurance/README.md

 -   Users filter table added the loading wait while creating or editing users.
 -   LoggedIn user profile component updated, user now can able to change profile section.

+### Known Bugs/Changes/Update

+-   Images are not updating right now because of server issue sometime not rendering properly will be fixed on next update.
+-   Filter for polices.
+-   Profile page on page change not getting data from API, but on refresh can.

 ### In Development

 -   Specific User Profile.